What is the Warm Home Discount?

 How can I check if I am eligible?

-If you have not received a letter by mid-January 2025 but you think you should be eligible, please check https://www.gov.uk/check-if-youre-eligible-for-warm-home-discount, which is an online tool for checking your eligibility and information on how to contact the helpline.
+If you have not received a letter by January 2026 but you think you should be eligible, please contact the helpline.

 What information will I need when I call the helpline?